 Understanding how CSS affects the alignment of on-page elements can improve your design skills and enhance the user’s experience on your website.
 Even the most basic webpage designs can look amazing and function properly with CSS.
 As your website project gets more detailed, issues with aligning on-page elements may arise, and using CSS to position them can speed up your workflow.

-In this post, we'll explain how you can use the CSS position property to edit your page's layout.
-We'll explore different position types and review how you can position elements like text and images to create an ideal webpage design.
+CSS allows different methods for positioning elements.
+The most common are position, float, and display.
+In this post, we'll explain how you can use the CSS position property to edit the layout of your webpage.
+We'll explore different position types and review how you can position elements like text and images to create a beautiful webpage design.

 What Is Position in CSS?

-The CSS position property is used to specify how the element will be laid out on the page with the top, right, bottom, and left properties determining the final location of the element.
+The CSS position property is used to specify how the element will be displayed on the page.
+The top, right, bottom, and left CSS position properties determine the final location of the element.

-Note these properties only work if the position property is already set.
+Note these properties only work if the position property is already established.
 They will also be affected by the position value.

-At this value, the element follows the render flow, but will be shifted relative to its initial position.
-You would determine the amount of offset by setting values for the top, right, bottom, and left properties.
-Other elements aren’t affected, but there will be space where the element would have been.
+At this value, the element follows the render flow but will be shifted relative to its initial position.
+To determine the amount of offset, set values for the top, right, bottom, and left properties.
+The other elements around the one in relative position aren’t affected, but there will be extra space where the element would have been.

 At this value, the element disregards the normal render flow.
 Instead, the element is positioned relative to the viewport (the area the user can see).
 It doesn’t move, even if the page is scrolled.
 There's no space left where it would have been located in the page layout.